 The VET Teacher Qualifications and Competency Policy also ensures compliance with regulatory requirements.

-This Policy applies to all VET and VCAL Teachers training and/or assessing the University's VET and VCAL programs or courses, regardless of the nature of their engagement and where and how training and assessment occurs.
-This includes, but is not limited to: permanent, contract and sessional staff, staff at Partner Providers and at third party providers both on and off shore.
+This Policy applies to all VET and VCAL teachers training and/or assessing the University's VET and VCAL programs or courses, regardless of the nature of their engagement and where and how training and assessment occurs.
+This includes, but is not limited to: permanent, contract and sessional staff, and approved teachers who deliver on our behalf as part of an Auspice or HESG approved sub-contracting arrangement either on or off shore.

 - National Vocational Education and Training Regulator Act 2011

 - Education and Training Reform Regulations 2007 (Regulations 2007) Schedule 7

 - Department of Education and Training Contract (Dual Sector)

 - Education Services for Overseas Student Act 2000 (Amended 2007)